 The Yale Young African Scholars Program (YYAS) is an intensive academic and enrichment program designed for African secondary school students who plan to pursue tertiary education and wish to make meaningful impact as young leaders on the continent.

-Zimbabwean students involved are mentored in the programme as they work through the U.S. admissions process through a series of workshops every school holiday.
-Every workshop focuses on a different aspect of the application process and also aims to support students throughout their final year of high school.
+Zimbabwean students involved are mentored in the programme as they work through the U.S. admissions process through a series of workshops held every school holiday.
+Each workshop focuses on a different aspect of the application process and on also providing support to students throughout their final year of high school.
 Workshops are led by Education Matters staff and guest speakers, and students are taught study skills, essay writing techniques, time management, and are guided in the application process through group and one on one mentoring.
-They also cook for themselves and bond together through activities and games.
+They also bond together through activities and games.

 Students are able to stay in touch during the term with us and receive any assistance they may need throughout the year.

 Read Dylan Manguwa’s blog about his 2018-2019 YYAS experience

 The Educators Conference aims to equip school counsellors from around Southern Africa (and sometimes beyond) to assist their students in applying to the United States and elsewhere for tertiary education.
 The conference lasts two days and is led by US admissions staff and the Education Matters team.
 Areas covered range from helping students prepare for the SAT and transition to college, to writing recommendations and assisting students in searching for financial aid.

 Read Mbao’s and Rebekah’s blogs about the 2017 Educators Conference held at Arundel School.